 The School of Social Work and the UT Health Science School of Public Health have established a dual degree program that will target students who wish to combine social work and public health education using an interdisciplinary perspective.
 This type of educational program is critically important in health-related communities that currently are hiring social workers to carry out social services.
 The value of combining the MPH and MSSW degree programs is that students will gain expertise from two esteemed educational programs that will allow them to work toward solving crucial public health and social problems:

-- Students interested in pursuing this degree must choose the Administration and Policy Practice (APP) concentration in social work.
+- Students interested in pursuing this degree may choose either the Clinical or the Administration and Policy Practice (APP) concentration in social work.

 - The MSSW/MPH program is designed to be completed in three years.
 Download program of work here (PDF).